danpla/dpscreenocr/doc/manual.md

 ### Status

 Status describes the current state of dpScreenOCR.
-Green means the program is ready to use, and you can press the [Hotkey] to start selection.
+Green means the program is ready to use, and you can press the [Hotkey] to start the selection.
 Yellow shows the progress of recognition.
-Red warns that the program needs some setup, and you will not be able to start selection until the problem is fixed.
+Red warns that the program needs some setup, and you will not be able to start the selection until the problem is fixed.